abikesa/casablanca/Ilsa.md

 ### 2. Metaphysics: Equal Temperament

 The ambiguity of the film's resolution reflects the philosophical concept of equal temperament in life's ethical decisions.
-Rick and Ilsa's choice embodies a tempered balance between personal desire and the greater good, illustrating the moral compromises required in a world fraught with uncertainty and conflict.
+Rick and Ilsa's choice embodies `a tempered balance` (Ego) between personal desire (Id) and the greater good (Superego), illustrating the moral compromises required in a world fraught with uncertainty and conflict.

 ### 3. Physics: Wave Theory